panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 description: "Can you answer these 7 interview questions regarding the closure concept in JavaScript?"
 published: "2021-02-09T12:00Z"
 modified: "2021-02-09T12:00Z"
-thumbnail: "./images/cover-3.jpg"
+thumbnail: "./images/cover.jpg"
 slug: javascript-closure-interview-questions
 tags: ['javascript', 'closure', 'interview']
 recommended: ['simple-explanation-of-javascript-closures', 'simple-but-tricky-javascript-interview-questions']
 type: post
 ---

-## Questions 1
+## Questions 1: Are you a closure?

 Consider the following functions `clickHandler`, `immediate`, and `delayedReload`: